-The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
+The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Although management believes these estimates are based upon reasonable assumptions within the bounds of its knowledge of the Company s business and operations, actual results could differ materially from those estimates.